Should Municipalities Worry About PFAS?

 Although most of our municipal clients around the country have not yet had to deal with PFAS issues, we recommend a proactive approach for them, starting with an initial PFAS risk evaluation.
 This initial risk evaluation is intended to provide municipal decision-makers with some idea of where their PFAS risks lie, as well as give them recommendations for next steps to inform proactive planning for PFAS response.

-This article is the fifth in a series of articles authored by LimnoTech staff on PFAS-related issues.
+This article is the sixth in a series of articles authored by LimnoTech staff on PFAS-related issues.
 Follow us on LinkedIn or Twitter (@LimnoTech) and check the News and Media page on our website for more information and updates.
 Links to the other PFAS articles in this series are provided below:

 Scott Bell, PE, is a senior environmental engineer and Vice President at LimnoTech, where he has worked since 1992.
 In addition to managing staff and projects, Scott has technical expertise in subsurface investigation, environmental remediation and restoration, and engineering feasibility studies.
 He currently leads LimnoTech’s PFAS response efforts and is supporting industrial, legal, business and civilian aviation clients across the country with their PFAS-related problems.